FOR COLORECTAL CANCER AWARENESS MONTH: THIS POST HAS BEEN REVISED TO INCLUDE NEW INFORMATION ABOUT COLORECTAL CANCER SCREENING AND GENETIC TESTING.

 We understand that, through a large part of her life, her gynecologist may be the only physician a woman sees every year.
 While our focus is your reproductive health, we want you to be well-informed about other health issues you may face now or in the future.
 Colorectal cancer is one of these risks.

 Despite the fact that these cancers are highly preventable and very treatable in earlier stages, they are the third leading cause of cancer deaths in the U.S. for both men and women.
-Factors that increase your risk of colon cancer include:
+Factors that increase your risk of colon and rectal cancer include your age, personal and family medical history, and lifestyle factors.

 You can take actions to reduce these risks.

 Your risk of being diagnosed with colorectal cancer increases with age.
-More than 90% of colorectal cancers are found in people age 50 or older.
-The most important preventive action you can take is to get a colonoscopy beginning at age 50 and thereafter on the schedule your doctor recommends based on your risk factors.
+The majority of colorectal cancers are found in people age 50 or older.
+The most important preventive action you can take is to get a colonoscopy on the schedule your doctor recommends based on your risk factors.
+Because the frequency of colorectal cancers in younger people has been rising, the current recommendation is that adults with no specific risk factors should begin colorectal cancer screening by age 45.
+Persons with certain risk factors may be advised to begin earlier and have more frequent screening.

 If you have a history of inflammatory bowel disease (like Crohn’s or Ulcerative Colitis) or a history of colon polyps your risk of colorectal cancer is higher.
 Keep your physician informed of your medical history.
 Certain hereditary conditions also increase your risk of colorectal cancer.
 Know your family history as far as possible, and communicate it to your physician.
 In some families a genetic condition known as Lynch Syndrome gives individuals a much higher than normal chance of developing colorectal cancer.